-For those policyholders who pay premiums on an installment basis, we charge a flat fee for each installment related to the additional administrative costs associated with processing more frequent billing.
-We recognize this fee income in the period in which we process each installment.
+For those policyholders who pay premiums on an installment basis, Fee income consists primarily of the flat fee we charge a flat fee for each installment related payments which relates to the additional administrative costs associated with processing more frequent billing.
+We recognize this fee income billings.
+These fees are recognized in the period in which we process each the installment.
+We also charge policy fees, which are typically nonrefundable fees that are intended to reimburse a portion of the costs incurred to underwrite the policy.
+These fees are recognized ratably over the policy coverage period.
+Fee income also includes late payment fees that are collected from our policyholders.
+These fees are recognized in the period in which we process the late payment.